abegosum/openlensbuilder/README.md

 Docker Compose plugin.
 Docker can also be used to build a Windows setup binary.

+To build a Mac OS DMG, you will need:

+* Homebrew
-To build a Mac OS DMG, you will need to install XCode from the Apple Store onto a Mac (building Mac versions is not supported from any operating system but MacOS).
+* XCode from the Apple Store on a Mac (building Mac versions is not supported from any operating system but MacOS).
+* `jq`, which can be installed from Homebrew

 Additionally, you'll need all the prerequisites of OpenLens, which are (as of the time of writing):

-* Homebrew
 * NodeJS 16
 * Yarn